lionelvillard/kcp-playground/compute/README.md

 # Compute: bind k8s compute

-The document describes the steps to
-1. create a workload workspace
-2. bind to a workload workspace
+This is a getting started guide about kcp and how to create workload workspaces.

-## Setup
+## Running kcp locally

+Assuming you have already installed kcp on you computer, run the following commands.

-- In one terminal, start KCP:
+- In one terminal, start kcp:

   ```shell
   kcp start